shengyun-zhou/llvm-cross-toolchains/README.md

 ## LLVM Cross Toolchain

-A single cross toolchain based on LLVM with multi architectures and platforms support.
+A cross toolchain collection based on LLVM with multi architecture and platform support.

 Supported target platforms: